go-aah/docs/auth-schemes/generic.md

 ---
 # Generic Auth Scheme

 aah provides generic auth scheme as an extensible feature.
-It means authentication responsibility lies with user, aah doesn't validate the credentials and its quiet flexible.
-For example: Implementing JWT auth scheme, etc.
+It means authentication responsibility lies with the user; JWT auth scheme implementation, for example. aah does not validate the credentials.
+It is quiet flexible too.

-Two steps to make use of generic auth scheme -
+There are two steps to make use of generic auth scheme -

-  * Implement `authc.Authenticator` to authenticate after successful authentication provide subject's authentication info to aah
+  * Implement interface `authc.Authenticator` to authenticate.
+After successful authentication, provide subject's authentication info to aah
       - aah treats any non-nil error as `401 Unauthorized`
-      - For e.g.: returning `authc.ErrAuthenticationFailed`, `authc.ErrSubjectNotExists` appropriately
+      - For example, returning `authc.ErrAuthenticationFailed` and `authc.ErrSubjectNotExists` appropriately
   * Implement `authz.Authorizer` to provide subject's [roles and permissions](/security-permissions.html)

 Refer [aah RESTFul API JWT auth]({{aah-examples}}/rest-api-jwt-auth) example.